 You're registered as a Girl Scout Senior or Girl Scout

 You have completed two Senior or Ambassador Journeys OR earned the Girl Scout Silver Award and completed a Journey

-You have participated in a Girl Scout Gold Award training (Registration deadline for these sessions is two weeks before or until full).
+You have participated in a Ready, Set, Take Action- Girl Scout Gold Award training (Registration deadline for these sessions is one week before or until full).

 Girl Scout Gold Award Steps

 Identify an issue